The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Conclusion

 \section{Conclusion}

-This work began with exploring the principle of a systematic mismatch between the ideal and effective updates taken by representations during optimisation.
-A theoretical divergence is demonstrated across fully-connected, convolutional, residual, and attention layers, suggesting the existence of multiple approaches to correct for the misalignment.
+A systematic mismatch between the ideal and effective updates taken by representations during optimisation is explored.
+A theoretical divergence is derived across fully-connected, convolutional, residual, and attention layers, suggesting the existence of novel approaches to correct for the misalignment.

-Of these, two primary structural corrections arose for the affine layer.
-One such solution closely resembled the functional form of normalisation, whilst the other was markedly different.
-Through this, a further explanatory mode for the empirical success of normalisation is developed and empirically substantiated.
-This is notable because the approach was entirely motivationally independent of normalisation, yet converged on this functional form incidentally during the exploration of the mismatch.
-Hence, it offers a direct a priori derivational justification for the use of normalisers, rather than a post-hoc explanation or empirical justification.
-Moreover, it provides another explanation: various prior normalisers may dampen this misalignment or over-scale updates, and their developmental chronology suggests that this mitigation is developing in a way that progressively approximates this solution.
+Two structural correction families arose for the affine layer.
+One solution resembles the form of a normaliser, despite being motivationally independent.
+This offers an a priori derivational justification for the use of normalisers in addition to post-hoc explanatory modes and empirics.
+Hence, an additional mode for the success of normalisation is developed and empirically substantiated.
+The development chronology of normalisers appears to progressively mitigate this divergence unintentionally.

-Furthermore, by the conventional approach, the affine-like correction does not appear as a typical normaliser, and therefore its efficacy would not be evident.
-Nonetheless, it is theoretically derived as another distinct functional-form solution to the divergence.
-Furthermore, it empirically performs well, exceeding the performance of prior normalisers for affine layers across a range of affine architectures.
-Hence, supporting a new lens of understanding for the mechanisms of normalisation.
+The other solution family differs markedly.
+The affine-like correction does not appear as a typical normaliser or display its characteristic properties, and therefore, its efficacy is unsupported by conventional theory.
+Nonetheless, derived as a distinct functional-form solution to the divergence, it tends to empirically exceed the performance of prior normalisers across a range of affine architectures.
+This supports the \textit{existence} of the divergence as a valid, theoretical mechanism, although it is not to be mistaken as arguing for widespread practicality of solutions, until it is mechanistically generalised.

-This is all reinforced by the secondary results reported in \textit{App.}~\ref{App:Batched}, which predict a counterintuitive negative correlation between batch size and performance due to cross-sample interference, producing further ideal-effective misalignment.
-This is empirically validated in its respective results.
-This auxiliary prediction and verification strongly support the ideal-effective misalignment theory as a theoretical explanation for their success, rather than just an incidental or post-hoc explanation.
+Secondary results of \textit{App.}~\ref{App:Batched}, reinforce conclusions by predicting a counterintuitive, negative correlation between batch size and performance due to cross-sample interferences producing further ideal-effective misalignment.
+This auxiliary prediction is validated, strengthening support for the misalignment theory as a theoretical explanation for normaliser success rather than being incidental.